attogram/ote/README.md

 * TEST basic setup by loading `check.php` in a web browser.
 * If check.php reports errors with .htaccess, EDIT `public/.htaccess`, set FallbackResource and ErrorDocument's to the full web path to your `public/index.php`
 * COPY `public/config.sample.php` to `public/config.php` and edit your site options.
+* make sure the database directory `your-install-dir/db` is WRITEABLE by the web server.

 Install OTE manually
 ===